A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

 Note that, due to the tangency condition, and the optimality conditions \eqref{eq:compound_min}-\eqref{eq:compound_maj}, the function and the piecewise majorant and minorant functions take the same value at each tangent point, i.e.,

 The optimization problems \eqref{eq:compound_min} and \eqref{eq:compound_maj} are known in the literature of combinatorial algorithmics as the search for \emph{upper enveloppe} and \emph{lower enveloppe} of a collection of univariate functions.
-Such problems can be solved in an efficient manner, using the recursive algorithm from \cite{boissonnat1998algorithmic}.
+Such problems can be solved in an efficient manner, using the recursive algorithm from \cite{AGARWAL20001}, relying on Davenport–Schinzel Sequences.
 We now describe this computational algorithm applied to our specific problem, i.e., with majorant/minorant functions that take the form of unnormalized Gaussian densities.